 Ritual - Inspired by origin stories, myths, and the broad spectrum of ritualistic practices that define our species.
 Cultures shift, but our belief in the power of ritual remains.

 Espiritu del Bosque - a nontraditional take on Ajá, the Yoruba patron of the forest.
 Ajá represents our need to protect the natural world and embodies courage, hope and inclusivity.

-Idun's Fall - In Norse mythology, the goddess Idun is the wife of Bragi, the god of poetry.
+Idun's Fall - Idun is the wife of Bragi, the god of poetry in Norse Mythology.
 She is the keeper of magical fruit and associated with eternal youth.
 Like Persephone in Greek Mythology, Idun is kidnapped from her homeland.
 Her departure, rather than affecting the growth of crops and vegetation, causes the gods to grow old.
 Here she is seen navigating away in a ship that resembles a constellation.
-The boat of stars was inspired by the I-Ching Diagram No 8, which is that of the Autumnal Equinox.
+The boat of stars was inspired by the I-Ching Diagram No 8, which corresponds with the Autumn Equinox.

 Taker of Seeds - inspired by Carl Sandburg's poem "Autumn Movement."

 Spellbound - diosa de todo.
 Mother of all myth.